Shungy/kebabsec-website/content/audits/olympus_bophades_remediation_phase_one.md

 ---
 ### QA FINDINGS
-**[N-02](https://gist.github.com/CloudEllie/5f03585853a45686985eae8c55efd1ae#n-02-instr-governance-upon-modules-upgrade-all-instruction-data-should-be-carried-over-to-the-new-modules) INSTR, Governance: upon module&#39;s upgrade, all instruction data should be carried over to the new modules**
+**[N-02](https://gist.github.com/CloudEllie/5f03585853a45686985eae8c55efd1ae#n-02-instr-governance-upon-modules-upgrade-all-instruction-data-should-be-carried-over-to-the-new-modules) INSTR, Governance: upon module's upgrade, all instruction data should be carried over to the new modules**
 *Status: Not fixed*

 ---